 A short further descent brought us to the start of Pearl Flat, where we were surrounded by mountains and waterfalls.
 Through the clouds, we could glimpse the Liverpool and French Ridge huts.
 Destinations, perhaps, for a future trip.

 With no sign of further clearing, we headed back down the valley.
 Later, as we approached the junction with the Shotover Saddle route, spots of blue sky grew to offer sunny windows.
 We climbed a short ways up the Shotover route to get more expansive views of the valley.
 Even this short stretch of snow grass affirmed our decision not to do something more ambitious that day.
 Still, we were glad for the bit of clearing and the views we got here.

 On the drive back to Wanaka, we stopped briefly for views of the aptly named Wishbone Falls.
-Further along, we stopped on the shore of Lake Wanaka for views of Mount Aspiring through the clouds.
+Further along, we stopped on the shore of Lake Wanaka, at Glendhu Bay, for views of Roy’s Peak.

 Back in Wanaka, we cleaned up and walked to dinner.
 After the previous night’s delicious yet pricier dinner, we sought somewhere lower priced.
-We decided on Big Fig (TripAdvisor).
-When we arrived, we saw that food was served cafeteria style, and so we did not get our hopes up for quality.
+We decided on Big Fig. When we arrived, we saw that food was served cafeteria style, which did not raise our expectations for quality.
 However, everything we ate was fantastic and freshly made.
 The choices were great and the portions were generous, so we walked back to the motel happy and full.

 Isthmus Peak Monday, February 25

 That Wanaka Tree